Title IX Information

 Complaints against faculty members should be referred to:

-If you believe that Wheaton College has not followed its policy and processes as described in the Sexual Misconduct Policy, or if you believe that the policy itself is discriminatory, you can file a grievance with the Office of Civil Rights.
-The person who can help you do this is Wheaton’s Title IX Coordinator, Darlene Boroviak.
-Or you can choose to contact the Office of Civil Rights directly at (800) 421-3481 or firstname.lastname@example.org .
+If you believe that Wheaton College has not followed its policy and processes as described in the Sexual and Gender-based Misconduct Policy, or if you believe that the policy itself is discriminatory, you can file a grievance with the Office of Civil Rights.
+The person who can help you do this is Wheaton’s Director of Title IX Compliance, Rachael Pauze, or you can choose to contact the Office of Civil Rights directly at (800) 421-3481 or email@example.com .
 If you wish to fill out a complaint form online, you may do so at: http://www2.ed.gov/about/offices/list/ocr/complaintintro.html